 Growing up, I assumed that wire racks were used exclusively for cooling just-baked chocolate chip cookies (and, in the process, slowly torturing me).
 It turns out that they're good for much more than that.
 First, they're ideal for resting meats, especially when placed over a half sheet pan to catch any drippings.
 If your goal is shatteringly crunchy baked chicken wings, resting the meat on a wire rack before you cook will provide even air circulation and help to dry out the skin, ensuring it crisps up nicely in the oven.
-Buy a set of two 10- by 16-inch racks, and they'll quickly become some of the most essential tools in your kitchen.
+This set from Kitchenatics, which was our alternative top pick when we tested wire racks, is durable and fits great inside any half-sheet pan.
+Note: the price of these wire racks has gone up since this piece was written, but we still think it's worth spending the extra money to get a quality set of two.

 Rimmed Baking Sheets

-Aluminum sheet pans, often called rimmed baking sheets, are the MVP of restaurant kitchens, and will be the MVP of your kitchen, too.
+Aluminum sheet pans, often called rimmed baking sheets, are the MVP of restaurant kitchens, and our tested top pick from Nordic Ware will be the MVP of your kitchen, too.
 Use them for a variety of sweet and savory cooking projects, from baking cookies and roasting veggies to cooking a whole chicken.
 Half sheet pans are most common, but you can also find them in quarter sizes, which are great for holding modest quantities of ingredients, or baking a smaller batch of cookies (just kidding—no one wants that).

 A Slotted Fish Spatula

 Despite the name, fish spatulas aren't just used for flipping delicate pieces of fish.
-We reviewed quite a few of the best-rated inexpensive ones on the market, and the Victorinox Chef's Slotted Fish Turner was the clear winner.
+We tested and reviewed 12 different models, and the Winco Fish Spatula was our favorite budget pick (that performed almost as well as our pricier overall pick).
 It's lightweight and easy to grip, flexible enough to turn fragile foods, but strong enough to serve up a hefty burger patty.

 A Heat-Resistant Nonstick Spatula